Dynatrace Dashboards and Notebooks offer the following options for exploring your data:

 If you still aren't finished and you want to keep configurations for potential latter adjustments, you can hide or show selected metrics or expressions.

-To make a copy of a metric or expression that you have already added, open the menu for that metric or expression and select Duplicate.
+To make a copy of a metric or expression that you have already added, select the menu for that metric or expression and then select Duplicate.
 Edit the copy as needed.

-To remove a metric or expression from your query, open the menu for that metric or expression and select Delete.
+To remove a metric or expression from your query, select the menu for that metric or expression and then select Delete.

 Starting from the previous example, let's add a host.name filter to focus on specific hosts, where the host.name field contains a certain host name.